 BNPL purchases are interest free - if you pay them off in time.
 However if you don’t, you can be hit with some hefty interest charges or late fees that can add up over time.

-It is possible to shift your BNPL balance to a balance transfer credit card, but as with personal loans, not every financial institution will allow it.
+It is possible to transfer your BNPL balance to a balance transfer credit card, but as with personal loans, not every financial institution will allow it.

 The ones that do include Citibank, Coles, Qantas Money, and Virgin Money as well as Macquarie and Woolworths.